Tarzana Tiny Home Village

 We exist to prevent, reduce and eliminate poverty, hunger and homelessness by offering immediate assistance and long term solutions.

-In 2021, Hope of the Valley is expanding into the Antelope Valley, launching Bridge Housing in the West San Fernando Valley and opening the very first Tiny Home Villages in the City of Los Angeles.
-The Tiny Home Villages are being built by the City of Los Angeles and Hope of the Valley Rescue Mission has the extreme honor and privilege of opening and operating four Tiny Home Village Sites (Chandler Blvd.(NoHo), Alexandria Park(NoHo), Tarzana and Reseda).
-With many thanks to Councilmen Paul Krekorian, John Lee and Bob Blumenfield and Los Angeles Mayor Eric Garcetti, Hope of the Valley is opening/operating four innovative, cost effective and life-changing Tiny Home Villages!
+In 2021, Hope of the Valley expanded into the Antelope Valley, launched two Bridge Housing Shelters in the West San Fernando Valley and opened the very first Tiny Home Villages in the City of Los Angeles.
+The Tiny Home Villages are being built by the City of Los Angeles and Hope of the Valley Rescue Mission has the extreme honor and privilege of opening and operating six Tiny Home Village Sites (Chandler Blvd.(NoHo), Alexandria Park(NoHo), Tarzana Sun Flower Cabin Community, Reseda Cabin Community, due to open Late Summer/Early Fall of 2021 Saticoy + Whitsett (NoHo) and Arroyo Seco (Highland Park).
+With many thanks to Councilmen Paul Krekorian, John Lee, Bob Blumenfield, Kevin DeLeon and Los Angeles Mayor Eric Garcetti, Hope of the Valley is opening/operating six innovative, cost effective and life-changing Tiny Home Villages!
 The Chandler Blvd.
-Tiny Home Village opened February 2021 and has 39 homes & 85 beds.
-Alexandria Park opened April 2021 and has 103 homes and 200 beds.
-In the first quarter of 2021 we have already added 275 beds to our existing 506 beds!
+Tiny Home Village opened February 2021 and has 39 homes and 85 beds.
+Alexandria Park opened May 2021 and has 103 homes and 200 beds.
+Reseda opened in June 2021 and has 52 homes and 101 beds.
+Tarzana opened in July 2021 with 78 homes and 148 beds.
+In the half of 2021 we have already added 534 beds to our existing 506 beds!
 And… there is much more growth and expansion planned for the rest of the year as we strive to bring inside our unhoused neighbors.

 The Tiny Homes are really amazing.
 Each one is 64 sq. ft. in size, has two beds, heat, air-conditioning, windows, a small desk and a front door!
 Onsite, meals, showers, case management, housing navigation, mental health, job training and placement will be provided.
 We are doing our very best to MAKE HOMELESS HISTORY!